The Mahoneys’ hoverboard turned out to be a blast from the past. But not in a way the Stoneham, Mass., family had hoped.

 Energy density is one reason lithium is so attractive to battery-makers.
 The third element of the periodic table, lithium is super lightweight.
 Using it helps to pack a lot of energy into a small or lightweight unit.

 Batteries make an electric current through chemical reactions.
 These reactions occur at the batteries’ electrodes.
-The anode (AN-oad) is the negatively charged electrode.
+The anode (AN-oad) is the negatively charged electrode when the battery is supplying power.
 The cathode (KATH-oad) is the positively charged one.
 Ions — molecules that have a charge — move between these electrodes in a material called an electrolyte.

 That electrolyte makes lithium-ion batteries a potential fire hazard.
 The electrolyte is a flammable, carbon-based (organic) liquid.
 Organic compounds allow lithium-ion batteries to reach high voltages.
 That means the battery can store more energy.
 But these organic electrolytes can fuel a fire if the battery overheats.